OSGeo/gdal/doc/source/user/virtual_file_systems.rst

 The generalities of :ref:`/vsicurl/ <vsicurl>` apply.

 The following configuration options are specific to the /vsis3/ handler:

+-  .. config:: AWS_NO_CREDENTIALS
+      :choices: YES, NO
+      :since: 3.11

+      Determines whether to disable request signing (synonymous of AWS_NO_SIGN_REQUEST)

 -  .. config:: AWS_NO_SIGN_REQUEST
       :choices: YES, NO